1. You have until each year’s tax-filing deadline to fund an IRA for the previous year

 6. Roth IRAs may be an option even if you earn more than the income limit

 If you exceed these income limits, you might still have a chance to open a Roth IRA.
 Current IRS regulations allow investors to convert a Traditional IRA to a Roth IRA, regardless of income level (paying taxes now).
 This can afford you the benefits of tax-free distributions down the road, and can even help you avoid the need to take Required Minimum Distributions when you reach age 72.
-To determine which type of IRA might work best for your retirement plans – a Traditional or a Roth – try using our handy IRA Selection Tool.

-Contributions and tax deductibility are subject to income limits, your tax filing status and whether you (or your spouse, if applicable) are covered by an employer sponsored retirement plan.
+Please note, contributions and tax deductibility are subject to income limits, your tax filing status and whether you (or your spouse, if applicable) are covered by an employer sponsored retirement plan.
 PNC Investments and its affiliates and vendors do not provide legal, tax or accounting advice.

 Contact PNC, today